sixthpoint/jsf-bootstrap-validation/README.md

 A project called for multiple forms on a page with different areas being validated.
 This class was made to create a very simply way to display errors based on formId.
 Bootstrap 3 was used to highlight invalid fields and render errors.

-Update: I have session mapping to allow for messages to be passed from view to view.
+Update (9/1/14): Session mapping to allow for messages to be passed from view to view.

+Update (11/4/14): Multiple queue messages based on clientID added.
+Queue up as many messages as you want to be passed from view to view.

 Usage
 ------------